huggingface/diffusers/docs/source/en/api/pipelines/marigold.md

 Marigold pipelines were designed and tested only with `DDIMScheduler` and `LCMScheduler`.
 Depending on the scheduler, the number of inference steps required to get reliable predictions varies, and there is no universal value that works best across schedulers.
 Because of that, the default value of `num_inference_steps` in the `__call__` method of the pipeline is set to `None` (see the API reference).
-Unless set explicitly, it's value will be taken from the checkpoint configuration `model_index.json`.
+Unless set explicitly, its value will be taken from the checkpoint configuration `model_index.json`.
 This is done to ensure high-quality predictions when calling the pipeline with just the `image` argument.
-See the API Discussion section to learn about various presets of the arguments.

 </Tip>

 ## Usage Examples

-Most examples below are given for the depth prediction, but they can be universally applied with other supported modalities.
+The examples below are mostly given for depth prediction, but they can be universally applied with other supported modalities.
-We showcase the predictions using the same input image of Albert Einstein, which was generated by Midjourney.
+We showcase the predictions using the same input image of Albert Einstein generated by Midjourney.
 This makes it easier to compare visualizations of the predictions across various modalities and checkpoints.

 <table>